 First, review the list of degrees offered at CHEC and find the one that is of interest to you.
 For a bachelor’s degree, you must complete the freshman and sophomore-level course work that meets the requirements for the bachelor’s degree of choice.
 Degree plans can be found here.
 Freshman and sophomore courses are not available at CHEC, but are taught at Collin College Campuses.
 Once freshman and sophomore courses are complete, students must apply for admission at their respective university.
 The remaining junior and senior-level courses may be taken at CHEC to complete a baccalaureate degree.

 If you hold a bachelor's degree and are interested in pursuing a graduate degree at CHEC, you must apply to the graduate school of the university offering the degree of choice.
 A complete list of graduate degrees can be found here.
 Refer to university graduate admission requirements and contact a program advisor for information specific to any graduate program.

 How do I know which courses will transfer to a partner university?

-The Student Services Center at CHEC, Collin College’s Academic Advising Offices, and the CHEC website have copies of the transfer degree plans (2+2 guides) for most of the bachelor’s degree programs offered at CHEC.
+The Academic Partnerships department (suite 120) at the CHEC, Collin College’s Academic Advising Offices, and the CHEC website have copies of the transfer degree plans (2+2 guides) for most of the bachelor’s degree programs offered at CHEC.
 Once you have applied for admission to your respective university as a transfer student, your university will review your official transcripts and you will receive an official evaluation of your coursework.
-You would then work with an advisor to align your evaluated course work into your degree plan.
-Partner representatives in the Student Services Center at CHEC can also meet with you to discuss your academic options and help you interpret transfer guides to determine how your courses may transfer to any of the partner universities.
+You would then work with a university partner advisor to align your evaluated course work into your degree plan.
+Partner representatives in the Academic Partnerships department at the CHEC can also meet with you to discuss your academic options and help you interpret transfer guides to determine how your courses may transfer to any of the partner universities.
 It is best to call or email the representatives to make an appointment.

 Can I take courses offered at CHEC and Collin College courses at the same time?